-- 71. Freedom of opinion, expression and information, recognized as an integral aspect of human rights and fundamental freedoms, is a vital factor in the strengthening of peace and international understanding.
+- 71. Freedom of opinion, expression and information. recognized as an integral aspect of human rights and fundamental freedoms, 13 is a vital factor in the strengthening of peace and international understanding.
 It is needed to replace the secrecy and manipulation of information which characterize the culture of war.
 In this regard, the media can be a powerful partner for the construction of a culture of peace.
 Its technological advances and pervasive growth have made it possible for every person to take part in the making of history, enabling for the first time a truly global movement for a culture of peace.
 At the same time, however, the media is sometimes misused to create and disseminate enemy images, violence and even genocide against other ethnic and national groups, and to portray and glorify violence in many forms.
-Also secrecy is on the increase, justified in terms of 'national security' and 'economic competitiveness', while more transparency is needed in governance and economic decision-making.
+Also secrecy is on the increase, justified in terms of "national security" and "economic competitiveness", while more transparency is needed in governance and economic decision-making.
 Therefore, actions should be undertaken in support of this aim which realize the positive potential of the media to provide essential information and to promote, via participatory communication, the values, attitudes and behaviours of a culture of peace. - 72.
-There has never been a war without an 'enemy', and to abolish war, we must replace enemy images with understanding, tolerance and solidarity among all people and cultures.
+There has never been a war without an "enemy", and to abolish war, we must replace enemy images with understanding, tolerance and solidarity among all peoples and cultures.
 Only by celebrating the tapestry of our diversity, the common threads of human aspiration and social solidarity that bind us together, and by ensuring justice and security for everyone who makes up the warp and woof of the cloth, can we truly affirm that we are weaving a culture of peace.
-Therefore, a renewed commitment is needed to the actions proposed by the Declaration of Principles on Tolerance (Paris, 1995) and other actions which promote 'intellectual and moral solidarity' which, as declared by the UNESCO Constitution, is the only sure basis for peace.
+Therefore, a renewed commitment is needed to the actions proposed by the Declaration of Principles on Tolerance (Paris, 1995) and other actions which promote "intellectual and moral solidarity" which, as declared by the UNESCO Constitution, is the only sure basis for peace.

-B. Strategy
+B. Strategies

-- 73. By placing the challenge of promoting a culture of peace at the centre of the agenda of the United Nations, it is possible to foster an atmosphere of true equality and unity among all Member States.
+73. By placing the challenge of promoting a culture of peace at the centre of the agenda of the United Nations, it is possible to foster an atmosphere of true equality and unity among all Member States.
 Every nation, large or small, has much to contribute, being rich in traditions and methods which contribute to a culture of peace such as non-violent conflict resolution, democratic participation, sharing of knowledge and resources, intercultural understanding and solidarity.
 At the same time, each nation has problems to overcome in order to replace the beliefs, attitudes and practices of the culture of war and violence with those of a culture of peace.
-And each nation stands to benefit from the installation of a culture of peace both within its borders and in other nations to which it relates. - 74.
-New and meaningful partnerships can be developed between the United Nations and the thousands of other intergovernmental and non-governmental organizations and individuals whose efforts contribute to a culture of peace.
-By helping to link the various efforts together, the United Nations can promote a global movement, which draws strength from the many successful examples of non-violent social change that have become more frequent during the twentieth century.
-Particular emphasis may be placed on the involvement of women and young people, reflecting the Beijing Platform for Action and the World Programme of Action for Youth to the Year 2000 and Beyond.
+And each nation stands to benefit from the installation of a culture of peace both within its borders and in other nations to which it relates.